-- The practise of archery was a legal requirement for Englishmen during the medieval ages to help defend us from invaders.
+- The practice of archery was a legal requirement for Englishmen during the medieval ages to help defend us from invaders.

 - Henry the VIII banned football as men were playing football rather than practising with their bows.